-Connect with a local walking tour guide and experience Athens through their eyes.
-It really is the best way to break through the misconceptions surrounding the identity of the city, dig deeper into its past, understand its present day persona and indulge in the unique culture that thrives here in this bustling Greek capital.
+Connect with a local guide and experience life through their eyes on one of many Athens walking tours.
+It really is the best way to break through the misconceptions surrounding the identity of the city, dig deeper into its past, understand its present-day persona and indulge in the unique culture that thrives here in this bustling Greek capital.

 I was a guest of all the walking tour companies listed, and I took the walks over a period of three months during one summer.
 All opinions and historically geeky excitement remain my own.